What are punitive damages in a Charlottesville, Virginia wrongful death case?

 - Punitive damages.
 If the defendant acted in a particularly egregious manner, and their actions were directly responsible for the death of your loved one, they might be assessed punitive damages.
 As an example, if the defendant intentionally and willfully murdered your loved one, your wrongful death lawyer may include substantial punitive damages as a way for your family to punish the defendant and for the court to make an example of them.
 Though punitive damages are rare, they are often for large sums of money that the defendant is obligated to pay the plaintiff.

 If you lost your loved one because of another’s actions, whether they were intentional or due to their negligence, contact MartinWren, P.C. to request a complimentary case review.
-Our wrongful death lawyer Charlottesville VA clients recommend can answer your questions and provide the guidance your family deserves in order to move forward.
+Our wrongful death attorney Charlottesville VA clients recommend can answer your questions and provide the guidance your family deserves in order to move forward.